 Read on to see how this single mom started a professional resume writing business from home.

 It’s quite a fascinating journey!
-In the 80’s I worked as a job coordinator for a staffing company and then was promoted into management.
+In the 80s, I worked as a job coordinator for a staffing company and was then promoted into management.
 Working in staffing made me realize how much I loved seeing unemployed individuals land good jobs and be able to provide for their families.
 Eventually, this became one of my passions.
 I had wonderful mentors, and I truly believe that’s one reason I’m in my own business today.

-Writing was my hobby
+Writing was my hobby.

-Major life changes
+Major life changes.

 I went through a divorce and became a single mom.
-Years later, the father of my children passed away, and now I was the ‘only’ parent.
+Years later, the father of my children passed away, and now I was the only parent.
 I felt I had to work harder than ever.

-I’m in my late 50’s.
-Being a single mom and caring for a special needs adult, plus balancing working at home is a joy and a challenge, but one that’s worthy of my discipline.
+I’m in my late 50s.
+Being a single mom and caring for a special needs adult, plus balancing working at home, is a joy and a challenge, but one that’s worthy of my discipline.
 I couldn’t be happier!

 What did you do before launching your resume writing business?